Films past

 Virtual Screenings will take place over four days (Thursday — Sunday), with all films available for viewing on a virtual cinema screening platform throughout this period.
 To download viewing instructions and an FAQ, please click here.

-This screening is supported by the Consulate General of Sweden, New York.
+This film has been supported by the Consulate General of Sweden, New York.

 Färg - Utan bakgrund - Eng